jkoelker/python-nest/README.rst

-FIXME In the API, all temperature values are in degrees celsius.
+In the API, all temperature values are reported and set in the temperature scale the device is set to (as determined by the `device.temperature_scale` property).

 Helper functions for conversion are in the `utils` module:

 .. code-block:: python